anhba817/system-design/gaming-leaderboard/DESIGN.md

 ## 13. Roadmap Considerations
 - Introduce Redis Cluster when DAU approaches 50M or memory pressure > 60%.
 - Add regional caches/CDN for read-heavy deployments.
-- Extract WebSocket broadcaster into dedicated service with horizontal scaling and sharded channels.
+- Extract SSE broadcaster into dedicated service with horizontal scaling and sharded channels.
 - Explore CQRS: separate read API service that only interacts with Redis for further scale.